Tailhook scandal: Criticisms

 Critics of the DoD's handling of the scandal expressed dissatisfaction that no one was found guilty or disciplined for the most serious charges involved in the incident, which were the sexual assaults.
-Also, few of the senior Navy and Marine leaders, such as Kelso, who, testimony and other evidence showed, were aware of the behavior at the Tailhook conventions and had done little or nothing to stop it were disciplined or prosecuted.
+Also, few of the senior Navy and Marine leaders, such as Kelso (who, as testimony and other evidence showed, were aware of the behavior at the Tailhook conventions and had done little or nothing to stop it) were disciplined or prosecuted.

 Military members, as well as outside observers, accused the Navy of employing a double standard regarding several of the Tailhook-related issues.
 In addition to focusing the prosecutions on junior, rather than senior officers, none of the three women officers who were found in the investigation to have engaged in conduct unbecoming or lying to investigators were prosecuted or given nonjudicial punishment.
-Also, Navy members pointed out that up until the time of Tailhook, Navy leaders had allowed strippers and other salacious or sexualized entertainment to occur at officers' and enlisted clubs on bases.
-Furthermore, and this continued after Tailhook, base exchanges sold pornographic magazines and base newspapers accepted and printed paid advertising from off-base strip clubs, massage parlors, and similar types of business establishments.
+Also, Navy members pointed out that up until the time of Tailhook, Navy leaders had allowed strippers and other salacious or sexualized entertainment to occur at officers' and enlisted clubs on bases, and this continued after Tailhook.

-In popular culture

-The case inspired a 1993 Law & Order episode, "Conduct Unbecoming", in which a young female lieutenant is murdered during a similar incident at a Manhattan hotel.

-The scandal itself was dramatized in the 1995 TV film She Stood Alone: The Tailhook Scandal.

-The Simpsons

-In the 1995 The Simpsons episode "Who Shot Mr. Burns?
-Part Two", upon being arrested Waylon Smithers jokes to reporters, "Kent, I feel about as low as Madonna when she found out she missed Tailhook".

-In the 1998 The Simpsons episode "Simpson Tide", a group of admirals decline to punish Homer Simpson (a Naval Reservist) due to their involvement in various scandals, including Tailhook.